d-lynch95/CPH-calculator/README.md

 ### Features Left to Implement

-- I would like to add a hamburger menu for mobile and tablet devices for this site when I have the requisite knowledge.

 - I would like to format the server in the future to accept form submissions and allow the site owner to view users form submissions.

 ## Testing